JetBrains/kotlin-web-site/docs/topics/js/javascript-dce.md

 ## DCE and JavaScript IR compiler

-The new way of applying dead code elimination that works with the IR compiler is:
+The application of dead code elimination (DCE) with the IR compiler is as follows:

 * DCE is disabled when compiling for development, which corresponds to the following Gradle tasks:
   * `browserDevelopmentRun`